MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization-m365.md

 ---
-title: Preparing your organization for Mesh
+title: Preparing your organization for Mesh with M365
-description: Prepare your organization to adopt Mesh and its features.
-Organize a team to manage setup and distribution.
+description: Guide to using Mesh as a user.
 author: typride
 ms.author: tmilligan
-ms.date: 7/27/2023
+ms.date: 09/18/2023
-ms.topic: overview
+ms.topic: Guide
-keywords: Microsoft Mesh, M365, Immersive spaces, Avatars, getting started, documentation, features
+keywords: Microsoft Mesh, M365, events, M365, setup, Mesh Portal
 ---

 # Preparing your organization for Mesh